 Martin Whiteley (web dev, photographer)

 Fascination with wildlife led to a degree in Biological Sciences at the University of Wolverhampton (UK) and Martin combined a love of photography to study forensics using scanning electron micrographs.

 Several IT jobs followed, including the setup and management of inventory control systems for a busy electrical warehouse.
 A series of promotions at telecommunications company Virgin Media led Martin to a role as Deputy Operations Manager for a large team of IT professionals overseeing the company’s national data centre.
 This included a year-long project working closely with IBM to design and exhaustively test a disaster recovery plan and technical documentation library.

 Following a 3-month global trip, Martin made his home in the Maldives in 2007, initially as a resort Spa Manager, and then since 2011 as the web developer for Reefscapers and Marine Savers.

-As a consultant web developer, writer, photographer and social media marketer, Martin’s clients also include/d: Four Seasons, UN-Maldives, Yeoman Group, Atoll Editions, Cosmopolitan-Wrist, Soneva resorts, Hotelier Maldives.
+As a freelance web developer, writer, photographer and social media marketer, Martin’s clients also include/d: Four Seasons, UN-Maldives, Yeoman Group, Atoll Editions, Cosmopolitan-Wrist, Soneva Fushi, Hotelier Maldives.
 He is also pleased to work with and promote several non-profit NGOs in the social & environmental fields.